Skip to content

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman:

-• No more than 1 year from the date of the act/omission that you are concerned about; or
+• no more than 1 year from the date of the act/omission that you are concerned about; or

-• No more than 1 year from when you should have reasonably known there was cause for complaint.
+• no more than 1 year from when you should have reasonably known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them using the following details: